sophielansweeper/embedded-workflow-builder-docs/docs/connectors/toast.md

 Connection for Toast Client Credentials

+To authenticate via OAuth 2.0 You must provide a client identifier (clientId) and client secret (clientSecret) to the connection configuration of the integration.
+These may be obtained by requesting them from your Toast support team.
+Follow [these](https://doc.toasttab.com/doc/devguide/authentication.html#apiAuthTokenStorage) guidelines when storing your API credentials.

 | Input         | Comments                 | Default |
 | ------------- | ------------------------ | ------- |
 | Client ID     | Client ID for Toast.     |         |